 Our approach while dealing with PCI DSS compliance support is:

-- Level 4 – Volume lesser than 20,000 transactions per year.
+Volume is lesser than 20,000 transactions per year.
 This has a requirement similar to level 2.

 Finding the compliance level is the first step.
 Our team helps to validate your compliance level through a detailed SAQ.
 Based on the level, we provide technical support around this.
 There are a total of 12 requirements to be satisfied for PCI compliance.